datacarpentry/wrangling-genomics/_episodes/02-variant_calling.md

 First we will use the `bwa samse` command to convert the .sai file to SAM format.
 The usage for `bwa samse` is

 ~~~
-$ bwa samse path/to/ref_genome.fasta path/to/SAIfile path/to/fastq > SAMfile
+$ bwa samse ref_genome.fasta input_file.sai input_file.fastq > output_file.sam
 ~~~
 {: .bash}

-So in our case we need to run:
+The code in our case will look like:

 ~~~
 $ bwa samse data/ref_genome/ecoli_rel606.fasta \